China Girls' Mathematical Olympiad

-The China Girls Mathematical Olympiad (CGMO) is a math competition with a proof-based format similar to the International Mathematical Olympiad.
+The China Girls' Mathematical Olympiad (CGMO) is a math competition with a proof-based format similar to the International Mathematical Olympiad.
+The competition is organized by the Chinese Mathematical Society.
+As girls are outnumbered by boys in mathematical competitions, this competition was created specifically for girls.
+The aim of the CGMO is to encourage more girls to study mathematics and to foster friendship.
 It was originally organized in 2002 for teams of girls representing different regions within China.
-Later, the Chinese organizers decided to invite other nations to send teams of girls from their countries.
+The Chinese organizers decided to invite other nations to send teams of girls from their countries.
+The Philippines has participated since the first edition.
 Russia has participated at least since 2004.
-The United States participated in 2007-2012.
+The United States participated in 2007–2012.
+Singapore has also participated.